Falmouth-Games-Academy/comp140-api-hacking/README.md

 # API Hacking
 This is the base repository for the COMP140 API Hacking assignment.

+The API Hacking Code folder contains a console application that can request the data from Open Notify and save it to variables.
+API Code in COMP150 is the code from the console application intergrated into the COMP150 game.
+Neither will run without the C++ REST SDK package installed.

 NB: this repository current does not contain a `.gitignore` file.
 I recommend you use https://www.gitignore.io to generate an appropriate `.gitignore` file for your choice of implementation language and development environment.

 ## Proposal